Drugs that dissolve in the gut Drugs that dissolve in the gut Drugs that dissolve in the gut

 The drug does not dissolve in acidic liquid, which is the same as gastric juice, but it dissolves in neutral liquid, which is the same as intestinal juice.

-Tablets that dissolve in the intestine have a coating that prevents them from dissolving in highly acidic solutions.
-As the acidity weakens, and the drug becomes more neutral or alkaline, the coating breaks off and the drug begins to dissolve.
-In cases where dissolving in the stomach would cause a problem, this is done so that the drug will dissolve after being safely transported to the intestines.
+Tablets that dissolve in the intestines have a coating that prevents them from dissolving when they are highly acidic.
+As the acidity weakens and the drug becomes more neutral or alkaline, the coating breaks off and the drug begins to dissolve.
+In cases where dissolving in the stomach would cause a problem, this is done so that the drug will dissolve after it is safely transported to the intestines.
 To take advantage of the ingenuity of the tablets, do not chew them, but take them as they are.

 The drug does not dissolve in acidic liquid, which is the same as gastric juice, but it dissolves in neutral liquid, which is the same as intestinal juice.
 The drug does not dissolve in acidic liquid, which is the same as gastric juice, but it dissolves in neutral liquid, which is the same as intestinal juice.